ethankennerly/SpriteBuilder-Reader-js/README.md

  * Load sprite sheet.

- * Animated properties.

- * Remove animation type.

 Not supported
 -------------

- * Position Peeved Penguins example of button with normalized and absolute position.

- * Read node anchor point properly.

- * Animation of sprite frames.

- * Scale content to percent of parent size.

- * Node property:  Flip, BlockCCControl, Block.

  * Node properties:  corner, x unit, y unit.
 How would Cocos2D version 2.2.2 interpret these?

  * Version 10 adds node properties:  position type, scale X, scale Y.  How would Cocos2D version 2.2.2 interpret these?

  * Adapt position and size type and size xUnit and yUnit, which were handled in CCNodeLoader.

+ * Position Peeved Penguins example of button with normalized and absolute position.

+ * Scale content to percent of parent size.

+ * Animation of sprite frames.

+ * Node property:  BlockCCControl, Block.

  * Nodes with physics.
 Opening a scene with physics causes a crash.